truffle-ai/truffle-examples/app/portfolio/README.md

 5. Navigate to `/portfolio` to start chatting

+## Creating Your Own AI Portfolio Agent

+1. Navigate to the Truffle AI Dashboard at `dashboard.truffle.ai`
+2. Sign up or log in to your account
+3. Click on "Create New Agent"
+4. Upload your resume (PDF or Word format)
+5. Customize the agent's personality and response style
+6. Click "Create Agent"
+7. Copy your new agent ID
+8. Update the `PORTFOLIO_AGENT_ID` in your `.env.local` file

 ## How It Works

 1. The AI agent is loaded with your resume/portfolio context